sourabhdesai/StringPhoneLattice/README.md

   *- Takes longer than arrays to add words to its data set*
   *- Does not accept empty strings*
   *- Cannot retrieve Strings from the StringPhoneLattice, only check that they are there*
+  *- Dependent on JSON Simple library for JSON serialization*

 Certainly, this is not be the ideal data structure to use in all scenarios.
 It is only meant for very specific scenarios   where one needs to quickly check if a String has been added into a pool of Strings.